How to Make German Schnitzel Recipe: Oma's Classic Schweineschnitzel

 Ingredients:

-• 4 large veal or pork cutlets, about ¼-inch thick or less
+- 4 large pork cutlets, about ¼-inch thick or less

 Instructions:

-1. Preheat the oven to 160°F (70°C).
-Line a large baking sheet with parchment paper.
+- Preheat the oven to 160°F (70°C).
+Place a wire rack on a large baking sheet with.
 Put a double layer of paper towels on a large plate.
 Set these aside.

-6. Fry the schnitzel in the hot oil and butter mixture until golden brown, about 3 minutes per side.
-Do not crowd the Schnitzel.
+- Place cutlets in the pan without overcrowding.
+Fry until golden brown, about 2-3 minutes per side.
 Depending on the size, you may only be able to fry 1 or 2 at a time.

-7. Remove the cooked schnitzel to the paper towel-lined plate to drain any fat and then place it on the baking sheet into the oven to keep warm.
+- Remove the cooked schnitzel very briefly to the paper towel-lined plate to drain any fat, and then place it on the wire rack on the baking sheet in the oven to keep warm.

 Notes/Hints: